 5. Inadequate financial literacy, etc.

-As of now, 510 out of the total of 753 local levels in Nepal have access to commercial banks.
+According to the latest NRB data, 666 out of the total of 753 local levels in Nepal have access to commercial banks.
 To promote banking habit, the government has already started distributing social security allowance and all other government to citizen payments through banks.
 This can be taken as an appreciable step by the government.

 Furthermore, the government in its latest budget has announced to run a special campaign to open a bank account of all Nepalis within a year.
 It is expected to further promote financial inclusion, mobile banking and online payment habit among citizens.